sumaris-net/sumaris-doc/use-case/collect/collect-en.md

     ![observed-location-ui-vessels-new](landing/observed-location-ui-vessels-new.svg)

     * delete an identified vessel: "trash" button
     * Search in the register: "magnifying glass" button.
 Search by the vessel's registration number.
-The wanted vessel is added to the list
+The researched vessel is added to the list
-    * All the vessels in the list of vessels observed in the last 12 months are visible and deselected by default.
+    * All the vessels, in the list of vessels observed in the last 12 months, are shown and deselected by default.
     They can all be selected if necessary and the vessels not present will be deselected one by one.

     ![observed-location-ui-vessels-liste](landing/observed-location-ui-vessels-liste.svg)

-### CU Saisir marée observée au débarquement
+### UC Input of observed trip on landing

-Goal:
+objective:

 ![landing](trip/landing-uc.svg)